DellGEOS/AzureStackHOLs/lab-guides/01-DeployAzureStackHCICluster-WAC/readme.md

 ### Clustering

-**1.** On Validate the cluster page click on Validate to validate the cluster.
+**Step 1** On Validate the cluster page click on Validate to validate the cluster.
 Cluster validation will start.

 Once validation is completed, click Next.